 - And much more!

-Currently, Mercy Pet Patrol animals are dogs.
+Currently, Caring Canines animals are dogs.
 Teams visit the main hospital lobby, emergency department, regional rehabilitation center and cancer center.
 The teams also participate in various locations at Mercy sponsored events.
-Pet Patrol teams are registered with Pet Partners (formerly the Delta Society) and are strictly behaviorally and medically tested by their evaluators.

-To participate in our Pet Patrol program, you and your dog must meet the following requirements:
+To participate in our Caring Canines program, you and your dog must meet the following requirements:

 - The dog must be at least a year old with a predictable, friendly temperament.